Our Enterprise Optometrist Explains

 Nowadays, in our tech-dependent society, each person spends an average of six hours per day viewing a computer screen or electronic device!
 Inasmuch as technology has made our lives easier in so many ways, it has also come with a price for your vision and eye health.
 No matter whether you’re staring at a computer screen, tablet, smartphone, or other digital device, the use of all hi-tech equipment contributes towards the development of Computer Vision Syndrome (CVS).

-At Family Eye Center, our Enterprise optometrist is knowledgeable about the symptoms of Computer Vision Syndrome, and we’ll help relieve the irritations and pain that it can cause.
+At Family Eye & Laser, our Enterprise optometrist is knowledgeable about the symptoms of Computer Vision Syndrome, and we’ll help relieve the irritations and pain that it can cause.

 Symptoms of Computer Vision